Avoid All Demonstrations as a Precaution

 Juliano Mer-Khamis was killed one year ago today when a masked gunman shot him as he sat in his red Citroën.

 Juliano Mer-Khamis (29 May 1958 – 4 April 2011) Juliano Mer-Khamis was killed one year ago today when a masked gunman shot him five times—some accounts say seven—as he sat in his red Citroën.
 He died in view of his one-year old son and babysitter (his wife, pregnant with twins, was out of range).
 At this writing his killer has not been apprehended, and likely never will be.
 Even if it were so, the mighty sting of losing Jul has not worn off.
 I interviewed Juliano about his directing, acting, and political organizing when he toured with his film Arna's Children.
 I had bought a cheap tape recorder from a nearby pharmacy with two triple A batteries and some fresh tapes.
-(After transcribing the interview the tape… Read More...
+(After transcribing the interview the tape recorder promptly and mysteriously… Read More...

 From Empty Signifiers to A Hoodie is Like a Sign